coil-kt/coil/docs/recipes.md

 ```

 !!!
 Note
     If you already have a built `OkHttpClient`, use [`newBuilder()`](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-http-url/new-builder/) to build a new client that shares resources with the original.
+Also, it's recommended to use a separate `Cache` instance for your Coil `OkHttpClient`.
+Image files can quickly evict more important cached network responses if they share the same cache.

 #### Headers